smitchell/spring-security-5-upgrade_sso-auth-server/README.md

 ## Redirect Issues for AuthenticationTests.loginSucceeds() and AuthenticationTests.loginFailure()

-I didn't see any redirect plumbing for login success the the existing code.
+I didn't see any redirect plumbing for login success in the existing code.
 Does that just go back to the Referrer by default?
 The loginSucceeds() and loginFailure() tests fail because the forward is to "/" so it gets a 403 instead of a 302.
 How was this test passing with 1.5.13.RELEASE?
 You had a homePageProtected() test, so I know it was proected before.
-The issue how the login success works with 2.1.3.RELEASE.

 ## AuthenticationTests.authToken() has no PasswordEncoder